 So, go for it—make a list of your current complaints.
 Here’s a sample list:

-Don’t judge yourself negatively over the length of your list.
-That is, don’t complain that your list of complaints is too long!
-If you do that you’ll get caught up in self-critical thoughts that will keep you from reaping the benefits of this exercise.
-It’s just a list of your complaints.
-Hold it lightly.
+Don't be upset if your list is a long one.
+That could lead to self-critical thoughts that will keep you from reaping the benefits of this exercise.
+It’s simply a list of your complaints.

 Now go through your list and separate it into three parts: (1) those complaints involving circumstances over which you have no control; (2) those complaints involving circumstances over which you might have some control; (3) those complaints involving circumstances over which you have total control.
 It’s highly likely that none of your complaints will fall under (3).

 Here’s how I’d divide up my sample list:

 If this were my list (honestly, it’s not—well not all of it!), I’d say that I have no control over numbers 1, 3, 5, 7, and 8.
 That’s over half the items on the list!
 These five involve conditions in my life and in the world that aren’t within my power to change.
 I can change my response to these five conditions (and that will definitely reduce my suffering), but I can’t change the bare facts of these circumstances.

 Look over your own “no control” list.
 Can you see that holding onto complaints over which you have no control increases your suffering by making you more stressed, anxious, dissatisfied, and unhappy?
 Are you able to question the validity of the assumptions you're making regarding any of your complaints?
 If so, does that questioning reveal that the complaint might not be wholly justified (for example, the inefficiency of government and the poor manners of the younger generation)?